paymoapp/api/README.md

 By creating a webhook you create a link between an event in Paymo (e.g. adding a task) and a URL that will be notified by Paymo when the event occurs.

 Read more about [webhooks](sections/webhooks.md)

+## Help us make it better

+Please tell us how we can make the API better.
+If you have a specific feature request or if you found a bug, please use GitHub issues.
+Fork these docs and send a pull request with improvements.